 Congress is entering the FY 2014 budget season, and the primary federal support for NF research comes from the Congressionally Directed Medical Research Program (CDMRP) managed by the Department of Defense.
 This funding has been critical to the advances we have made in NF research.
 It is now more important than ever that the CDMRP continue to support NF medical initiatives.
 It is through further funding that clinical trial breakthroughs will be translated into FDA approved treatments.
-Please ask your Representative to support NF research.
-You can do so by filling out the form below, include a brief note (we’ve included some sample text that you can use), and click send.
-Your message will be delivered to your Representative and together – as one voice – we will move closer to the goal of ending neurofibromatosis.
+Please ask your Senators to support NF research.
+You can do so by filling out the form below, include a brief note (we’ve included some sample text that you can use but feel free to edit and include your story), and click send.
+Your message will be delivered to your Senator and together – as one voice – we will move closer to the goal of ending neurofibromatosis.

 What You Can Do